josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Certain services, such as the `Router`, only work when you register them in the application root injector.

-By contrast, Angular registers `AppComponent` providers with the `AppComponent`'s own injector.
+By contrast, Angular registers `AppComponent` providers with the injector of the `AppComponent`.
-`AppComponent` services are available only to that component and its component tree.
+`AppComponent` services are available only to that component and the associated component tree.
 They have component scope.

-The `AppComponent`'s injector is a child of the root injector, one down in the injector hierarchy.
+The injector of the `AppComponent` is a child of the root injector, one down in the injector hierarchy.
-For applications that don't use the router, that's almost the entire application.
+For applications that do not use the router, that is almost the entire application.
-But in routed applications, routing operates at the root level where `AppComponent` services don't exist.
+But in routed applications, routing operates at the root level where `AppComponent` services do not exist.
-This means that lazy-loaded modules can't reach them.
+This means that lazy-loaded modules cannot reach them.

 <a id="q-component-or-module"></a>